+The most interesting options of this model from our point of view are the intermediate points between these two cases, where we allow a certain degree of downstream merging, so that it is possible to take advantage of the VC management strategies for heterogeneity support.
 The TCI and the message processing rules should be independent of the number of MGs for a specific flow and the decision of including one next hop into a group or another should be taken by the traffic control module and not as part of the RSVP message processing.
-For implementation details on how RSVP's TCI and its message processing rules need to be modified to allow for VC management strategies in support of heterogeneity, see [Schmitt 1998].
+For details on how RSVP's TCI and its message processing rules need to be modified to allow for VC management strategies in support of heterogeneity, see [17].